moyamejiasr/Win32GUI/Readme.md

 # Examples
 ## Single Window example
-Here we create a Windows From of 800x600 and assign a textview to it.
+Here we create a WindowsForm of 800x600 and assign a textview to it.
 Text controls will change size automatically if not specified previously.
 ```c++
 #include "Win32/Manager.h"